 The Israeli military widely uses Red Hat’s software Openshift as its cloud platform and performs extensive activities with it.
 In addition, the company has Joint projects with Israeli military Computer Service and Cyber Defense divisions in the fields of Artificial Intelligence and Machine Learning.

-In 2017, the Israeli military established its first own “operational cloud” in collaboration with Red Hat and based on its technologies.
+In 2018, the Israeli military Computer and IT Directorate launched its own operational cloud, infrastructure-based on Red Hat technologies.
 The cloud was part of the Israeli Military Network Program to establish an operational Internet infrastructure with significant operational value which allows to share operational information between military divisions such as the Israeli Air Force, Intelligence, Ground Forces and Navy.
 The project was reportedly worth tens of millions of shekels.
-In 2021, Red Hat announced it plans to expand its activities with military and security officials in Israel.

 IBM’s history with the Israeli military dates back to 1969, when the Israeli military installed its first IBM computer outside the military computing center.